wavefrontHQ/docs/pages/doc/ts_sqrt.md

 ---
 ## Summary
 ```
-sqrt(<expression>)
+sqrt(<tsExpression>)
 ```

-Returns the square root of each data value described by the expression.
+Returns the square root of each data value in the time series described by the expression.

 ## Parameters